top of page

 LINEAGE OF ANUIÖNDER

-The kingdom of Anuiönder descends from the First Lineage of Juhl from Anahkólion.
-However, it is important to establish the difference from the other realms of Ernt-nador founded in the First Era of that world.
-While the other kingdoms left Anahkólion, Anathurilis, and Ernathurilis to venture across the seas in search of new worlds, the descendants of the diluted Lineage of Juhl fled from Dnathirium between the Sixth and Eighth Age of Anahkólion.
+The kingdom of Anuiönder traces its origins to the First Lineage of Juhl from Anahkólion.
+However, it is important to establish the difference between the other kingdoms of Ernt-nador founded in the First Era of that world.
+While the other kingdoms left Anahkólion, Anathurilis, and Ernathurilis to venture across the seas in search of new worlds, the descendants of the diluted Lineage of Juhl fled from Dnathirium, between the Sixth and Eighth Eras of Anahkólion.

 THE CURRENT KING OF ANUIÖNDER

-In the year 1974 of the Age of the Wizards, the current king of Anuiönder was King Lorondir, son of Bauloron.
+In the year 1974 of the Time of the Wizards, the current king of Anuiönder is King Lorondir, son of Bauloron.

 KING LORONDIR